 4. Avoid State and Federal Fines and Penalties

-It’s easy to get caught paying under the table.
+It is easy to get caught paying under the table.
 All it takes is your employee filing for unemployment after you part ways and listing you as their previous employer.
-They’ll be denied benefits and you’ll come under scrutiny for not paying the proper taxes.
+They will be denied benefits and you’ll come under scrutiny for not paying the proper nanny taxes.
 Nannies and other household employees are among the millions put out of work during the COVID-19 pandemic and filing for unemployment benefits whether or not they are eligible.
 Or, your employee is injured on the job and goes to the emergency room.
 When they are asked how it happened, they mentioned it was at work.
-The injury will be reported to your state’s workers’ compensation board, which means you’ll receive a hefty fine because you’re non-compliant and don’t carry the required insurance coverage.
+The injury will be reported to your state’s workers’ compensation board, which means you will receive a hefty fine because you are non-compliant and do not carry the required insurance coverage.

 5. Reduce the Risk of an Audit

-Once the federal government realizes you haven’t been compliant with household employment law, your chances of being audited skyrocket.
-The audit could just be a hassle if you’re not hiding anything else.
-However, you’ll likely need to pay back taxes or a fine for paying your nanny “off the books.”
-According to The Motley Fool, failing to pay employment taxes can cost on average $25,000 in penalties and interest.
+Once the federal government realizes you have not been compliant with nanny taxes, your chances of being audited skyrocket.
+The audit could just be a hassle if you are not hiding anything else.
+However, you will likely need to pay back nanny taxes or a fine for paying your nanny “off the books.”
+According to The Motley Fool, failing to pay nanny taxes can cost on average $25,000 in penalties and interest.

 6. Take Advantage of Tax Savings

-Your employer’s Flexible Spending Account and/or Dependent Care Assistance Program and the federal Child and Dependent Care Tax Credit can cover some of the qualified expenses associated with being a household employer.
+Your employer’s Dependent Care Flexible Spending Account (FSA) and/or the federal Child and Dependent Care Tax Credit can cover some of the qualified expenses associated with being a household employer.

 7. Enjoy Peace of Mind

 All of these benefits lead to one major advantage … peace of mind.
-You’ll have a solid relationship with your employee and financial protection.
-You won’t have to concern yourself with fines, penalties, audits, or lawsuits.
-Even if you are audited for an unrelated matter, you won’t have to worry about household employment raising red flags.
+You will have a solid relationship with your nanny and financial protections.
+You will not have to concern yourself with fines, penalties, audits, or lawsuits.
+Even if you are audited for an unrelated matter, you will not have to worry about nanny taxes raising red flags.